emanbuc/emanbuc.github.io/_posts/2025-07-11-Online_latex_editor.md

 ## Online LaTeX Editors

 The most popular and widely used online LaTeX editor is *Overleaf*, known for its collaborative features, real-time editing, document sharing, and extensive template library, making it a standard tool for academic and technical writing worldwide.
 Other popular online editors include *Papeeria* (https://papeeria.com) and *Authorea* (https://www.authorea.com).
 Beyond the most popular and established platforms, a new generation of online LaTeX editors is gaining traction.
-Also cloud based managed computation platforms such as *CoCal* (https://cocalc.com/) that include a LaTeX editor should be considered.
+Also cloud-based managed computation platforms such as *CoCalc* (https://cocalc.com/) that include a LaTeX editor should be considered.

 ### Getting started

 All online LaTeX featured a very friendly on-boarding process that allow the user to start writing in less than 2 minutes.
-Only an e-mail address is required activate a fee plan instance. *CoCal*, due to the different nature of the platform, require some more effort for the initial setup and do not provide a free plan.
+Only an e-mail address is required activate a free plan instance. *CoCalc*, due to the different nature of the platform, require some more effort for the initial setup and do not provide a free plan.

 ### Overleaf